leticianardi/on-the-go/README.md

   ## Credits
   Created for This project was completed for the University of California Berkeley Extension Full Stack Developer Bootcamp.

-  The work herein is the authorship of Nathan Batchelder, Sergio Lamar, Leticia Nardi, Carter Supple, and Giap Vu.
+  The work herein is the authorship of Nathan Batchelder, Sergio Lamar, Letícia Nardi, Carter Supple, and Giap Vu.

   ## License